robertdavidgraham/hunter-dkim/README.md

 ## FAQ

+### "What precisely was validated?"

+What the signature in this email validates:
+- it was sent from this specific account, `v.pozharskyi.ukraine@gmail.com`, known to have been used by Vadym Pozharskyi, a Burisma board member
+- the intended recipient was to the account `hbiden@rosemontseneca.com`, known to have been used by Hunter Biden
+- that it was sent between 2012 and 2016
+- the `Subject:` and body have not been altered in any way

 ### "How can I replicate this?"

 There's a python script that'll do the validation for you within this repo.